Prometeus-Network/service-node_ui/README.md

 ## Description

 Service node client is a React based client application for [Service node](https://github.com/Prometeus-Network/service-node_net).
-It provides user interface for interaction with Service node, e.g. for uploading files.
+It provides user interface for interaction with Service node.

 ## How it works